Kong/docs.konghq.com/src/gateway/understanding-kong/kong-performance-testing.md

 end
 ```

-The test can be run as a normal busted-based test.
-Run it with `bin/busted path/to/this_file_spec.lua`.
+The test can be run as a normal Busted test, using `bin/busted path/to/this_file_spec.lua`.

 More examples can be found in the [spec/04-perf](https://github.com/Kong/kong/tree/master/spec/04-perf) folder in the Kong
 repository.